proompteng

 Architecture overview

-• Workflow runtime – executes deterministic workflows entirely inside Bun with Effect fibers.
+• Workflow runtime - executes deterministic workflows inside Bun with Effect fibers.
 Command intents (schedule-activity, timers, child workflows, signals, continue-as-new) emit Temporal protobufs directly and are guarded by a determinism snapshot that captures command order, random values, and logical timestamps.

-• Worker runtime – wraps pollers, sticky cache routing, activity execution, and build-id registration.
-It consumes the same loadTemporalConfig environment contract as our Go worker and exposes concurrency knobs via TEMPORAL_WORKFLOW_CONCURRENCY, TEMPORAL_ACTIVITY_CONCURRENCY, and sticky-cache variables.
+• Worker runtime - wraps pollers, sticky cache routing, activity execution, and build ID registration.
+It consumes the same loadTemporalConfig environment contract as our Go worker and exposes concurrency knobs via TEMPORAL_WORKFLOW_CONCURRENCY, TEMPORAL_ACTIVITY_CONCURRENCY, and sticky cache variables.

 • Client - a Connect transport with branded call options, memo/search helpers, TLS diagnostics, and retry policies derived from environment variables.
 All WorkflowService RPCs run through logging/metrics interceptors so Bun services get observability parity with the worker runtime.

-Tutorials & recipes
+Tutorials and recipes

 Follow the quickstart above to scaffold workflows/activities, then explore the example app in packages/temporal-bun-sdk-example for: